werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

 ### CI/CD configuration integration

 There is a concept of the *environment* in CI/CD systems.
 The environment defines used host nodes, access parameters, information about the Kubernetes cluster connection, job parameters (e.g., environment variables used), and other data.
-Typical environments are: *development*, *staging*, *testing*, *production*, and *review environments* with support for dynamical names.
+Typical environments are *development*, *staging*, *testing*, *production*, and *review environments* with support for dynamical names.

 werf also uses the concept of an *environment name* in the [deploying process]({{ site.baseurl }}/documentation/reference/deploy_process/deploy_into_kubernetes.html#environment).

-The `werf ci-env` command identifies the current environment name of the CI/CD system and passes it to all subsequent werf commands automatically. werf favors the slugged name of the environment if the CI/CD system exports such a name.
+The `werf ci-env` command identifies the current environment name of the CI/CD system and passes it to all subsequent werf commands automatically. werf prefers the slugged name of the environment if the CI/CD system exports such a name.

 Also, the [`WERF_ENV=ENV`](#werf_env) environment variable will be set.

 ### Configure modes of operation in CI/CD systems

 The ci-env command configures [cleanup policies]({{ site.baseurl }}/documentation/reference/cleaning_process.html#cleanup-policies) in the following manner:
  * keep no more than 10 images built for git-tags.
-This behaviour is determined by setting the [`WERF_GIT_TAG_STRATEGY_LIMIT=10`](#werf_git_tag_strategy_limit) environmental variable;
+You can control this behaviour by setting the [`WERF_GIT_TAG_STRATEGY_LIMIT=10`](#werf_git_tag_strategy_limit) environmental variable;
  * keep images built for git-tags for no more than 30 days.
-This behaviour is determined by setting the [`WERF_GIT_TAG_STRATEGY_EXPIRY_DAYS=30`](#werf_git_tag_strategy_expiry_days) environmental variable.
+You can control this behaviour by setting the [`WERF_GIT_TAG_STRATEGY_EXPIRY_DAYS=30`](#werf_git_tag_strategy_expiry_days) environmental variable.

-If the CI/CD system has support for the outout of text of different colors, thwn the `werf ci-env` will set the [`WERF_LOG_COLOR_MODE=on`](#werf_log_color_mode) environment variable.
+If the CI/CD system has support for the output of text in different colors, the `werf ci-env` will then set the [`WERF_LOG_COLOR_MODE=on`](#werf_log_color_mode) environment variable.

-Logging the project directory where werf runs will be forced if the [`WERF_LOG_PROJECT_DIR=1`](#werf_log_project_dir) environment variable is set (by default, werf does not print the directory).
+Logging the project directory where werf runs will be forced if the [`WERF_LOG_PROJECT_DIR=1`](#werf_log_project_dir) environment variable is set (by default, werf does not print the contents of the directory).
 Such logging helps to debug problems within the CI/CD system by providing a convenient standard output.

 The `werf ci-env` command enables the so-called process exterminator.
 Some CI/CD systems kill job processes with a `SIGKILL` Linux signal when the user hits the `Cancel` button in the user interface.
 In this case, child processes continue to run until termination.
 If the process exterminator is enabled, werf constantly checks for its parent processes' PIDs in the background.
-If one of them has died, then werf terminates on its own.
+If one of them has died, werf terminates on its own.
 The [`WERF_ENABLE_PROCESS_EXTERMINATOR=1`](#werf_enable_process_exterminator) environment variable enables this mode in the CI/CD system (it is disabled by default).

 The `werf ci-env` command sets the logging output width to 100 symbols since it is an experimentally proven universal width that fits most modern screens.
 In this case, the [`WERF_LOG_TERMINAL_WIDTH=100`](#werf_log_terminal_width) variable will be set.